Use the Pandas Dataframe Dept stats Again In Python

 >>>

->>> nba . index RangeIndex(start=0, finish=126314, stride=ane)
+>>> nba . index RangeIndex(start=0, finish=126314, stride=ane) nba, similar all DataFrame objects, has two axes:

 >>>

->>> nba . axes [RangeIndex(start=0, stop=126314, step=1), Index(['gameorder', 'game_id', 'lg_id', '_iscopy', 'year_id', 'date_game', 'seasongame', 'is_playoffs', 'team_id', 'fran_id', 'pts', 'elo_i', 'elo_n', 'win_equiv', 'opp_id', 'opp_fran', 'opp_pts', 'opp_elo_i', 'opp_elo_n', 'game_location', 'game_result', 'forecast', 'notes'], dtype='object')]
+>>> nba . axes [RangeIndex(start=0, stop=126314, step=1), Index(['gameorder', 'game_id', 'lg_id', '_iscopy', 'year_id', 'date_game', 'seasongame', 'is_playoffs', 'team_id', 'fran_id', 'pts', 'elo_i', 'elo_n', 'win_equiv', 'opp_id', 'opp_fran', 'opp_pts', 'opp_elo_i', 'opp_elo_n', 'game_location', 'game_result', 'forecast', 'notes'], dtype='object')] You can check the existence of a column with .keys():

 >>>

->>> "points" in nba . keys () False >>> "pts" in nba . keys () True
+>>> "points" in nba . keys () False >>> "pts" in nba . keys () True The column is called "pts", not "points".

 Accessing Series Elements